LearnHindi/learnhindi.github.io/faq.md

 # Frequently Asked Questions (FAQs)

-### 1. **What is the purpose of the Barhakhari app?**
+### 1. **What is the purpose of the Learn Hindi app?**
-The Barhakhari app is designed to help kids/adult learn to write Nepali alphabets, including vowels, consonants, numbers, and Barhakhari.
+The Learn Hindi app is designed to help kids/adult learn to write Hindi alphabets, including vowels, consonants, numbers, and Barhakhadi.
 It combines interactive learning tools with engaging activities to make the learning process fun and effective.

 ---

 ### 2. **What features are available in the app?**
-- Learn to write Nepali Vowels, Consonants, Numbers, and Barhakhari.
+- Learn to write Hindi Vowels, Consonants, Numbers, and Barhakhadi.
 - Play a memory flip game with alphabets and their related images.
-- Learn words associated with Nepali alphabets.
+- Learn words associated with Hindi alphabets.
 - Switch between **Assistive Mode** and **Manual Mode** for alphabet tracing.
 - Adjust background sound and volume settings from the settings screen.
 - Play a quiz game with alphabets and animal sounds.
 - Play other fun game.
-- Enjoy watching youtube videos of kids nepali rhymes.
+- Enjoy watching youtube videos of kids hindi rhymes.
 - Enjoy free sketching and free writing canvas.

 ---

 ### 3. **What is the memory flip game?**
-The memory flip game is a fun activity where kids/adult match Nepali alphabets with related images.
+The memory flip game is a fun activity where kids/adult match Hindi alphabets with related images.
 It’s designed to reinforce learning through visual and memory-based challenges.

 ---